ppy/osu-wiki/wiki/Tournaments/GTS/COEGTS_2023/en.md

 | Round of 16 | 2023-08-01 (14:00–22:00) |
 | Quarterfinals to Finals | 2023-08-02 (14:00–22:00) |

 The main mappool will be showcased on COE's stage.
-All stages and mappool showcases will be livestreamed on Twitch.
+All stages and mappool showcases will be livestreamed on both GTS's and COE's Twitch channels.

 ## Prizes